 That said, Aequitas was not formed as an all-ruling body.
 They're more like judges: they create & apply precedence, but they don't randomly create new rules.
 More than that, interpreting rulings is a totally different skill set than designing cards.
 Just because Aequitas members were voted in by the community doesn't mean they'd be good at designing & balancing cards.

 In an ideal world that would be the situation.
-It would de-complicate so much of what is going on right now and make things much easier for people to follow, but that seems unlikely to happen any time soon.
+It would de-complicate so much and make things much easier for people to follow, but that seems unlikely to happen any time soon.
 However, just because we don't have a single unified group leading us right now doesn't mean we don't have any leadership.

 Instructions for that are right here